Learning teams multiply the success for all

 Learn to lead … and follow

 In a team of peers, there can be opportunities to learn how to lead and to follow.
-Blundell sees this as a critical skill for her students in the College of Humanities and the College of Natural Sciences.
+Blundell sees this as a critical skill for her students in the College of Humanities and Sciences and the College of Natural Sciences.
 “It takes special skills to lead and follow and learning to know when to do each.
 ‘When do I take a leadership role?
 When do I step back and how do I recognize the leader within myself?’
 You have to think critically and say, ‘This is how I see it,’ in a safe environment.”